How the Fee-Waiver Service works

 - Students who are not yet in ninth grade may not use fee waivers.

 - Only those students who use fee waivers to register for SAT or SAT Subject Test administrations are eligible to receive Request for Waiver of College Application Fee forms.

-Fee-waiver recipients may qualify for college application fee waivers.
 The SAT Fee Waiver Directory of Colleges lists, by state and city, colleges that cooperate with the SAT Fee-Waiver Service.
 View and print the directory from the SAT Downloads and Materials Ordering page.

 Also on the SAT Downloads and Materials Ordering page is the guide for families, which covers eligibility guidelines and other important information about the SAT Fee-Waiver Service:

 - SAT Program Fee Waivers — Guide for Families